GST on Apartment Maintenance Charges- Rates and Applicability

 Step 2: Filing and Submission of GST Returns

-After the GST computation is finished, the RWA has to file and submit GST returns by the due dates.
-This entails supplying data on the taxable amount, the quantity of GST received, and other required details.
+After calculating GST, the RWA must file and submit GST returns within the due dates.
+This includes providing details of taxable amounts, GST collected, and other required information.

 Also Check: Apartment Maintenance Charges Calculation